Financial Support

 If you’re an asylum seeker or convention refugee in New Zealand on a temporary visa

-After you have put in your application to be recognised as a refugee and have received your confirmation of claim letter from Immigration New Zealand (INZ), you can apply for financial support from Work and Income (WINZ) if you do not have enough income to support yourself financially.
+After you have put in your application to seek asylum and have received your confirmation of claim letter from Immigration New Zealand (INZ), you may be able to access limited financial support from the government if you do not have enough income to support yourself financially.

-We strongly recommend you get support from an experienced refugee lawyer if you are applying for asylum and the temporary visas associated with the asylum process.
+We strongly recommend you get support from an experienced refugee lawyer if you are applying for asylum and the visas associated with the asylum process.
 Email us for recommendations of Rainbow competent refugee lawyers.

 If you’re a convention refugee in New Zealand with residency or citizenship